 “The ASFS will provide a place where writers, readers, and scholars can come together to find information, connect with each other, and act as watchdogs for their collective interests.”

-The African Speculative Fiction Society is an organization of African
+The African Speculative Fiction Society is an informal organization of African

 Comic and graphic artists